MicheliniDev/KarmelitaPrime/README.md

 # Configuration Manager

 <img src="https://github.com/MicheliniDev/KarmelitaPrime/blob/main/FightBossButton.png"/><br>
-Karmelita Prime can be fought normally by accessing her memories, or by getting BepInExConfigurationManager and use the button in the settings panel for it.
+Karmelita Prime can be fought normally by accessing her memories, or by getting BepInExConfigurationManager and using the button in the settings panel for it.

 # Showcase